-Unlike with an academic conference, the Festival is aimed at a general audience, whereby anyone of any educational background could attend an event.
-Please do, therefore, think creatively about different ways of presenting your research.
+Unlike with an academic conference, the Festival is aimed at a general audience, so that anyone of any educational background can attend an event.
+Please think creatively about different ways of presenting your research.

 Flash Talks